jenkinsci/depbuilder-plugin/docs/docs/000_intro.rst

 **Example:**
 Say we have 4 jobs (A, B, C, D) which we would like to build in a specific order.
-The build itself shouldn't take more than 10 minutes and the job A should be built on the Windows machine.
+The build itself shouldn't take more than 20 minutes and the job A should be built on the Windows machine called "windows_runner".

 .. image:: images/initialBuildDefinition_min.png
    :align: center